tokio-rs/website/content/blog/2026-09-24-topcoat-server-applications.md

 description: "September 24, 2026"
 ---

-Two months ago, we ([Julien] and I) announced Topcoat, a batteries-included full-stack Rust framework.
+[Two months][ann] ago, we ([Julien] and I) announced [Topcoat], a batteries-included full-stack Rust framework.
 It includes views, components, mailers, an ORM (Toasty), and more.
 We have been hard at work shipping features, so it is a good time to talk about what is new.

 I started my career as a professional software developer building web applications with Ruby on Rails.
 At the time, the “build a blog in 15 minutes”